 If you’re in the UK, you’re probably using a mobile phone with 4G internet – or 3G, if you’re in the sticks.
 Simply put, 5G is the name for the next big leap in mobile connectivity.

-Currently, numerous phone networks, device suppliers and governments around the world are hard at work trying to figure out a good way to deliver next-generation mobile internet, and we still haven’t seen exactly how it will be implemented at scale.
+Currently, numerous phone networks, device suppliers and governments around the world are hard at work trying to figure out a good way to deliver next-generation mobile internet, and we still haven’t seen exactly how it will be implemented at scale, though as we’ve just said, live testing is now underway on a limited scale.

 One thing we do know is that you’re going to need a new phone to take advantage of the new technology.
 5G is a big jump, and that means phones will need new modem chips to connect to it.
-Although it looks like Moto could bring the functionality to its existing handsets using a 5G Moto ‘mod’ accessory, most manufacturers will likely require you to buy a new phone.
-Huawei is one such manufacturer, and intends to release its first 5G-equipped phone in 2019.
+Qualcomm is expected to be at the forefront of this, with the release of its long-awaited 5G Snapdragon X50 modem scheduled for late-2018/early-2019.
+This will pave the way for handset manufacturers, especially Android ones, to release their first fully 5G-ready devices.

 In practice, this next generation of mobile networks will lead to much faster mobile speeds, theoretically raising them to be able to deliver over 1Gbps.
 Network latency should also be reduced down to a theoretical 1ms from 45ms on 4G.